robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 Established PORTRAIT and LANDSCAPE mode.
 Added printString(), drawCircle() and fillCircle()

 **0.3**
-Font widths do not have to be a multiple of 8 any more.
-Added drawCantedRectangle() and fillCantedrectangle().
-Changed the arguments of the constructor to name the controller and lcd type instead of controller and dimensions.
+- Font widths do not have to be a multiple of 8 any more.
+- Added drawCantedRectangle() and fillCantedrectangle().
+- Changed the arguments of the constructor to name the controller and lcd type instead of controller and dimensions.
 The lcd type defines the size, the default orientation and the required initialization code.
-Provided a dummy font.
+- Provided a dummy font.

+**0.4** (no real changes to the TFT class)
+- Some explanations on how to determine the LCD settings of the SSD1963 from the LCD data sheet, embedded in the source file.
+- The graphic file conversion for displaying as a RGB data bitmap is nicely done by Gimp, the Swiss Army Knife of graphics.
+Just export the picture as raw data!